Call Now 24/7 - Free Consultation! 844-686-5397

 In general, the compensation in a birth injury case may cover:

-• Medical Expenses include current and future expenses related to the injury, such as hospital bills, surgeries, therapies, medications, assistive devices, and other necessary treatments.
+• Medical Expenses: These include current and future expenses related to the injury, such as hospital bills, surgeries, therapies, medications, assistive devices, and other necessary treatments.

-• Rehabilitation and Therapy Costs, such as costs associated with ongoing rehabilitation and various therapies to help the child recover or improve their condition.
+• Rehabilitation and Therapy Costs: Examples include costs associated with ongoing rehabilitation and various therapies to help the child recover or improve their condition.

-• Lost Earnings and Future Loss of Income if the birth injury results in long-term or permanent disabilities that prevent the child from earning a living in the future.
+• Lost Earnings and Future Loss of Income: Your lawyer will pursue compensation for lost earnings and/or future loss of income if the birth injury results in long-term or permanent disabilities that prevent the child from earning a living in the future.

-• Home Modifications and Assistive Devices for modifications to the home environment or the use of assistive devices if the birth injury necessitates these accommodations.
+• Home Modifications and Assistive Devices: This compensation is intended for modifications to the home environment or the use of assistive devices if the birth injury necessitates these accommodations.

 How Do I Know if My Child Suffered a Preventable Birth Injury?